VR can help minimize human errors in the most safety-critical environment

 In nuclear control rooms, there are usually hundreds of hardwired panels and detailed monitors with real-time information on pipes and gauges.
 That is why one of Bergroth and his customers’ biggest obstacles preventing full utilization of VR so far has been the resolution of existing VR devices on the market.

 “Previously, when you needed to look at dynamic displays in a simulated VR environment, you would usually lean closer to the display to see the parameters and symbols clearly.
 That’s not something you would do in the real world.
 You were forced to do it because the resolution was not good enough.
-With the Varjo VR-1, the problem has finally been solved.
+With Varjo, the problem has finally been solved.
 Virtual environments can now be explored in a realistic way.”

 Another crucial aspect in the safety-critical environments is the design process.
 For nuclear control rooms, validations are a compulsory part of the design process.
 All operator procedures, new display systems and hardwired panel designs need to be validated in physical simulators before they’re taken into use.
 This is to ensure that the control room works as intended.